-This topic contains 29 replies, has 9 voices, and was last updated by Gretschman59 1 month ago.
+- This topic has 29 replies, 9 voices, and was last updated 5 years, 6 months ago by Gretschman59.

 I just got my CCII pickup from Tk Smith the other day.
 Man it is awesome.
 It is a very addicting pickup to play.
 I have tried a lot of pickups out and found that with most all of them if they had a lot of pop for single note lines, they lost some clarity with chording.
 On the other end if they worked well with chord melody, they did not have some of the pop with single note lines to really jump out in the mix with out some volume adjusting.
 I found that the TK does not have any of these problems and gives you the best of both worlds.
 The pickup is also very responsive and dynamic.
 I guess this can good and bad on how you look at it because when you are on you sound amazing, but I found that the pickup is so clear and responsive you do not have much to hide behind.
 So you play bad it is heard very well.
 I guess even that is a good thing because it makes you become a better player.
 I attached a little demo video I sent to TK.
 I try to play a few different types of styles to show how versatile the pickup is.
 I do some single note jump kind of lines, a Chet Atkins type thing, and then some jazz chording and chord melody stuff.
 Unfortunately my camera does not quite display how dynamic the pickup is, but it will show you how well it picked up my mistakes.
 (Ewwhh!!)